-San Francisco events in December 2018 include several tree lighting ceremonies, Christmas activities, and other fun things to do.
-You can head to the theater to see Bat Out of Hell, admire the talented acrobats at Cirque du Soleil, catch one of the SF Ballet's popular Nutcracker performances, or visit Santa Claus at one of several locations around town.
+San Francisco events in December 2019 include several tree lighting ceremonies, Christmas activities, and other fun things to do.
+You can head to the theater to see Hamilton, catch one of the SF Ballet's popular Nutcracker performances, or visit Santa Claus at one of several locations around town.

 Click the links below to jump to the section with more information on these top December events.

 Eve & Day

 In December 2019, you will have the chance to see Hamilton on stage at the Orpheum Theater.

 It follows the story of Alexander Hamilton.
 This high-energy performance offers you the chance to learn about the history of one of our interesting founding fathers.

 It's one of the best San Francisco events in December.

 Summer: The Donna Summer Musical (12/3 - 12/29): Another top Broadway show this month in San Francisco is Summer, The Donna Summer Musical.
 It follows what it took for her to move from an unknown Gospel singer in Boston to one of the most celebrated singers of our time.
 All shows are at the Golden Gate Theater.
 Find tickets to all performances.